Gypsies and Travellers

 Our commitment

-We are committed to assessing the accommodation needs of all people living in Cheshire East, including vulnerable groups such as Gypsies and Travellers.
-The Equality Act 2010 and the Human Rights Act 1998, stipulate that Gypsies and Travellers are protected from discrimination, together with all ethnic groups who have other cultures, languages or values.
+We assess the accommodation needs of people living in Cheshire East, including Gypsies and Travellers.
+The Equality Act 2010 and the Human Rights Act 1998 protect people from discrimination.
+This includes Gypsies and Travellers and other ethnic groups with different cultures, languages or values.

 Understanding Traveller culture